 This Bruce Peninsula Sea Doo tour really knocked my socks off!
-Without a doubt it was my best ride of that summer.
+Without a doubt it was my best PWC adventure of that summer.
 That’s because we’d been watching the wind forecast for a relatively calm day.
-This eastern coast of Ontario’s Bruce Peninsula can be too rough to ride with wind-whipped waves.
+This eastern coast of Ontario’s Bruce Peninsula can be too rough to ride jet skis with wind-whipped waves.

 Perfect Day for Bruce Peninsula Sea Doo Tour

 We lucked out.
 Our sunny and warm day was dead calm.
 No wind at all, like a massive millpond without a ripple.
 Being a weekday, there wasn’t any wake from recreational boating traffic either.
 The water of Georgian Bay was so flat that it merged with the cloudless sky on the far horizon.
 It was impossible to tell where one ended and the other began.
 With no waves, we could also see for miles.
 Almost to Parry Sound and its 30,000 Islands.
 Heck, we were even able to spot flocks of birds floating on the surface way off in the distance!